100+ datasets found

 Description

-In June 2025, the average monthly price of the Canadian oil benchmark Western Canadian Select amounted to ***** U.S. dollars per barrel.
-This was an increase compared to the previous month.
+In July 2025, the average monthly price of the Canadian oil benchmark Western Canadian Select amounted to ***** U.S. dollars per barrel.
+This was a slight increase compared to the previous month.
 Western Canadian Select is a heavy sour blend of crude oil, produced exclusively in Western Canada.
 The importance of Canada’s oil sands Not only are the oil sands a vital part of the Canadian energy industry, they play a large part in the national economy as well.
 In 2024, the oil sands extraction industry contributed nearly 40 billion Canadian dollars to Canada's GDP.
 This represented a share of **** percent of the total GDP.
 Furthermore, they are the largest single source of oil exports to their neighbors to the south, the United States.
 Oil sands are a combination of sand, water, and bitumen, and therefore a more expensive source of crude oil than conventional oil as oil sands require extensive processing.
 Meanwhile, that same year the contribution of conventional crude oil and gas extraction stood at **** billion Canadian dollars, which translated to **** percent of total GDP.
 Canada’s main oil export partner remains the U.S. In 2024, Canada’s oil exports amounted to over *** million barrels per day.
 This was a historical high and represented more than twice the amount exported in 2005 thanks to oil sand exploration.
 The United States is Canada’s main oil destination market, receiving *** million metric tons in 2024.
 Far in second place came China, with *** million metric tons exported there that same year.

 2. T